greenyouse/deepfns/README.md

 Full documentation for the library can be found [here](http://greenyouse.github.io/deepfns/index.html).

+I also wrote an introductory blog post focusing on transitives and the current state of the library [here](https://edbabcock.com/deepfns.html).

 If you'd like some examples of how to use each function, check the cases in the test directory.
 Here's a basic overview of the main functions: